TwinePlatform/twine-monolith/dashboard-app/README.md

 1. Uploading CSV through the dashboard

 ## Uploading CSV through the dashboard
-### Mega file will :
+### Mega file can be found [here](./public/downloads/upload_data_template.csv) and it will :
 - register volunteer
 - add project
 - add activities
 - add logs

 ### Before submitting:
-- make sure the first table has columns, leave the row 2 blank if no volunteers are to be added:
+- make sure the first table has columns, delete row 2 if no volunteers are to be added:
     - Volunteer Name
     - Email Address
     - Postcode
     - Birth year
     - Password
+    - Phone number (optional)
+    - Gender (optional or choose either: female,male,prefer not to say,non-binary,intersex or other)
     - Role (has to be volunteer)
 - make sure second table has columns:
     - Volunteer Email